solarleroy/PlasmaCanopySimulation/README.md

 $ open PlasmaCanopySimulation.pde
 ```

 Code something awesome with using the existing patterns as a template!
 Feel free to reach out to Leroy for any questions and pointers at leroyck@me.com.
 We look forward to seeing what you come up with!

+**Note:** feature freeze will occur on 24/09/2019 for Burning Seed 2019, where final testing will occur on the production machine.
+To ensure that your patterns get to run at the festival, make sure to get your code in prior to that deadline.

 ### Build Update